A commercial driver license (CDL) is a type of driver license an individual can apply for to transport interstate or intrastate commerce.

 For information on the requirements needed to apply for an intrastate or interstate CDL please see the Texas Commercial Motor Vehicle Drivers Handbook.

-A Commercial Learner Permit (CLP) will be issued to individuals applying for a CDL for the first time, upgrading (Class B to Class A), and those adding endorsement to an existing CDL.
+A Commercial Learner Permit (CLP) will be issued to individuals applying for a CDL for the first time, upgrading (Class C to Class B or Class A, or Class B to Class A).

 Apply for a CDL